hibernatus-hacker/curse/README.md

 # curse

-Dedicated elixir code editor with A.I integration
+An Elixir code editor with A.I assist.